EndometriosisHysterectomy and endometriosis

 - None of these drugs can cure the problem.
 Symptoms recur in about half of patients within 5 years of treatment.

-- These drugs do not resolve the infertility that may be associated to endometriosis.
+- These drugs do not resolve the infertility that may be associated with endometriosis.

 - Side effects of some of these drugs can be unpleasant.

 - Women who take GnRH agonists, danazol, or similar drugs should use non-hormonal barrier birth control methods (the diaphragm, cervical cap, or condoms) because these drugs can increase the risk for birth defects.

 - Have severe pain that does not respond to watchful waiting and medical treatment.

 - Want to become pregnant and endometriosis is most likely the major contributor to infertility.

 There are two basic surgical approaches for endometriosis:

 Conservative Surgery (Laparoscopy or Laparotomy).Conservative surgery is the most often used surgical approach for endometriosis.
 It uses minimally invasive laparoscopy, or sometimes laparotomy (conventional "open" surgery through normal incision), to remove the endometrial implants without removing any normal tissue or reproductive organs.
 It is a good option for women who wish to become pregnant or who cannot tolerate hormone therapy.
 Endometriosis sometimes recurs after conservative surgery, however.
 The risk for recurrence or residual pain after any procedure increases with the severity of the condition, particularly if endometriosis has affected areas outside the uterus.